Reviews You Can Rely On

 Sound Quality

-We love a well-priced pair of earbuds that surprises by overdelivering — and the Nothing Ear Wireless earbuds do just that.
-Their sound quality outperforms a number of far more expensive options.
-They give you 90th percentile sound quality at a 50% price.
+We love a well-priced pair of earbuds that surprises by overdelivering, and the Nothing Ear Wireless earbuds do just that.
+Their sound quality outperforms that of many far more expensive options.

-These earbuds produce an open and expansive soundstage, surrounding you with music and immersing you in the moment.
-The relatively clean mix makes it easy to appreciate each instrument and voice, though busy tracks can make their locations in space feel a little fuzzy.
+These earbuds produce an open and expansive soundstage, surrounding the listener with music and immersing them in the moment.
+The relatively clean mix makes it easy to appreciate each instrument and voice, although busy tracks can make their spatial locations feel a little fuzzy.

-Songs like “Clementine Tree” by Nane showcase dynamic range.
-It's a sonic feast from the track's driving bassline and warm guitars to the wide vocal range, shimmery synth, and punchy percussion.
-The Nothing Ear handle with clarity, ensuring each element adds to the atmosphere without overwhelming it.
+Songs like Nane's “Clementine Tree” showcase dynamic range.
+The track is a sonic feast, featuring a driving bassline, warm guitars, a wide vocal range, shimmering synth, and punchy percussion.
+The Nothing Ear handles with clarity, ensuring each element adds to the atmosphere without overwhelming it.

-Meanwhile, the warm, smooth treble tones flow across the upper register.
+The warm, smooth treble tones flow across the upper register.
 We didn't notice harsh notes, and we can be sensitive to pitchy peaks.
 They aren't as detailed as we'd like, and they lack sparkle, but these softened highs are absolute magic when it comes to classical music.
-Neil Young's “Harvest Moon” harmonica solo at 3:43 is a perfect example — warm, clear, and never piercing.
+Neil Young's “Harvest Moon” harmonica solo at 3:43 perfectly exemplifies being warm, clear, and never piercing.
 Slightly more developed highs and more consistent bass control would elevate this mix.

 These earbuds also deliver impressive gain, handling high volumes without losing detail or balance.
-They maintain clarity and nuance no matter how high or low you crank the volume.
+They maintain clarity and nuance no matter how high or low the volume is set.

-The Nothing Ear's frequency response correlates pretty closely to our preferred curve.
+The Nothing Ear's frequency response correlates closely to our preferred curve.

-After listening for hours on end, we took them to the lab, tapping our Brüel & Kjaer Type 5128 ear and head simulator and SoundCheck software for help.
-This setup charts the frequency response of each earbud, comparing it to our GearLab House Curve.
+We compare the frequency response of each earbud to our GearLab House Curve.
 The Nothing Ear Wireless closely mirrors our preferred curve.
-The higher frequencies drop off more quickly than we prefer, and the curve isn't as smooth as it could be, but we like the resulting sound.
+The higher frequencies drop off more quickly than we like, and the curve isn't as smooth as it could be, but we like the resulting sound.

-nothing ear wireless - the only time the nothing ear felt loose was laying down for a nap.
+nothing ear wireless - the only time the nothing ear felt loose was lying down for a nap.

-The only time the Nothing Ear felt loose was laying down for a nap.
+The only time the Nothing Ear felt loose was lying down for a nap.
+Credit: Natalie Kafader

 Comfort and Fit

-Effective noise cancellation with the Nothing Ear helps you focus, and a transparency mode lets you chat when needed.
+Effective noise cancellation with the Nothing Ear helps increase focus, and a transparency mode helps with awareness and chatting.
+Credit: Natalie Kafader

 Noise Cancellation

-These earbuds dampen the cafe's sound simply by blocking your ear.
-When you turn on the ANC, it does little to quiet the high-pitch dish clatter.
+These earbuds dampen the cafe's sound by blocking the ear canal.
+With ANC on, it does little to quiet the high-pitch dish clatter.
+Credit: Natalie Kafader

-The red line in the chart shows how many decibels the earbuds block through passive isolation alone.
-The blue line shows the additional noise reduction provided by active noise cancellation (ANC), which can block an extra 10 to 20 dB, especially in the lower frequencies.
+The red line shows the decibels the earbuds block through passive isolation.
+The blue line shows the additional noise reduction provided by active noise cancellation (ANC), which can block an extra 10 to 20 dB.

 App Features

 The Nothing X app is minimalist, with a futuristic style, and is easy to navigate.
 It mixes essential features with in-depth customization.
 The most important functions are front and center, with extras like the ear fit test, adjustable EQ, and presets tucked into the settings.
-Add a helpful ear optimization test that customizes the frequency mix to suit your ear and hearing abilities, and you have a compelling list of features at a competitive price.
+Add in a helpful ear optimization test that customizes the frequency mix to suit your ear and hearing abilities, and it creates a compelling feature list for a competitive price.

 Feature-wise, these earbuds pack in a lot, including a Find My Buds feature that plays a cricket-like chirp through the earbuds.
 They offer ANC and transparency modes, with options for high, medium, low, or adaptive noise canceling.
 A “bass enhance” toggle improves sound, especially when paired with a custom EQ profile.
 They include a low-lag gaming mode, dual device connection, and a surprisingly effective ear fit test.

-Playing the Nothing Ear continuously revealed that they last around 7 hours and 40 minutes on a single charge.
+Playing the Nothing Ear lasts 7 hours and 42 minutes on a single charge.
+Credit: Natalie Kafader

 Battery Life